-The new preview introduces a bunch of UI improvements like the DisplayCutout feature.
-It allows the programmers to find non functional areas on the screen and handle them properly.
-From now you will be able to locate an area, determine its shape and decompose UI elements to lay out the content around it.
-For easier management of the elements around dead areas, the Preview introduces a new layout param - layoutInDisplayCutoutMode with a set of attributes.
-The preview also provides new developers feature that allows to simulate the Cutout areas on your device or emulator.
+The new preview introduces a bunch of UI improvements, like the DisplayCutout feature.
+It allows the programmers to find non-functional areas on the screen and handle them properly.
+From now on, you will be able to locate an area, determine its shape, and decompose your app's UI elements to lay out the content around it.
+For easier management of the elements around dead areas, the Preview introduces a new layout parameter - layoutInDisplayCutoutMode with a set of attributes.
+The preview also provides a new developer feature that allows you to simulate the cutout areas on your device or emulator.
 This feature is provided to improve applications running on devices with screen design similar to the notch from iPhone X.

-The second thing related to UI improvements is a set of notifications enhancements.
-Developers now have new tools to improve notification related to Messaging.
+The second thing related to UI improvements is a set of notification enhancements.
+Developers now have new tools to improve notifications related to messaging.
 You can identify participants of the conversation better thanks to the Notification.Person class.
-P also introduces support of images, smart replays or retrieving message draft from notification input.
-Also, the new preview provides new tools for managing the notification channels.
-The main changes are included in the NotificationManager.Policy for Do not disturb mode.
+P also introduces support of images, smart replays, and retrieving message drafts from the notification input.
+Also, the new preview provides new tools for managing notification channels.
+The main changes are included in the NotificationManager.Policy for the Do not disturb mode.

-Third feature related to UI is new class called AnimatedImageDrawable.
-Class is responsible for rendering animated images based on GIF and WebP formats.
-AnimatedImageDrawable is using RenderThread to animate the images so it should not affect your app UI performance.
-It also uses worker thread for decoding images to keep all tasks away from UI thread.
-New API also introduces new approach for decoding images like Drawables and Bitmaps.
-This new approach was introduced in the tools called ImageDecoder that should replace classes like BitmapFactory or ImageDecoder.
-Apart from typical features like creating images, decoding or resizing you can now crop the images or use complicated effects like round corners or set a circle mask even for animated drawables.
+The third feature related to UI is a new class called AnimatedImageDrawable.
+The class is responsible for rendering animated images based on the GIF and WebP formats.
+AnimatedImageDrawable uses RenderThread to animate the images, so it should not affect the performance of your app's UI.
+It also uses a worker thread for decoding images to keep all tasks away from the UI thread.
+The new API also introduces a new approach for decoding images such as Drawables and Bitmaps.
+This new approach was introduced in the tool called ImageDecoder, which should replace classes like BitmapFactory or ImageDecoder.
+Apart from typical features, like creating images, decoding or resizing, you can now crop images or use complicated effects like rounding corners, or set a circle mask - even for animated drawables.

 New media features

-Android P also adds new features and tools for handling media inside apps much better.
+Android P also adds new features and tools which make handling media inside apps much better.
 The first feature is MediaPlayer2 for displaying video and audio.
-Thanks to the DataSourceDesc MediaPlayer2 supports the playlists.
-The P also introduces new HDR profile - High Dynamic Range (HDR) VP9 Profile 2.
-New profile allows to deliver HDR-enabled movies.
-From now you can also use Media metrics from AudioTrack, AudioRecord and MediaDrm classes.
+Thanks to the DataSourceDesc, MediaPlayer2 supports playlists.
+Android P also introduces a new HDR profile - High Dynamic Range (HDR) VP9 Profile 2.
+This new profile allows apps to deliver HDR-enabled movies.
+From now on you can also use media metrics from the AudioTrack, AudioRecord and MediaDrm classes.

-Android P introduces Multi-camera support as well.
+Android P introduces multi-camera support as well.
 It means that developers can now access streams from two cameras simultaneously.
-It is possible thanks to camera device which is a logical representation of the two or more physical cameras.
-You can also reduce delays during initial capture, and Surface sharing thanks to the SessionConfiguration class.
+It is possible thanks to a camera device which is a logical representation of the two or more physical cameras.
+You can also reduce delays during initial capture, and surface sharing thanks to the SessionConfiguration class.
 Android P also introduces support for external cameras (via USB).

-Most interesting update that has been introduced in the latest Android developer preview is RTT API - it allows to navigate inside of the buildings.
-Android P supports new Wi-Fi standard 802.11mc aka Wi-Fi RTT (Round Trip Time).
-Thanks to such a standard we are now able to navigate inside of the buildings.
-Navigation is estimated according to the delays of the packets between the nearest access point that supports RTT Wi-Fi and a device.
-Thanks to this technology you can get navigation that is accurate up to 1 meter.
-Android P provides dedicated RTT APIs that allow you to use the indoor navigation in your app.
-This feature looks really promising, especially when combined to AR.
-Unfortunately, because of the low adoption of 802.11mc we need to wait until this feature becomes more popular.
+The most interesting update that has been introduced in the latest Android developer preview is the RTT API - it allows users to navigate inside buildings.
+Android P supports new 802.11mc Wi-Fi standard , aka Wi-Fi RTT (Round Trip Time).
+Thanks the standard we are now able to navigate inside buildings.
+Navigation is estimated using the delays of the packets between the nearest access point that supports RTT Wi-Fi and the Android P device.
+Thanks to this technology, you can get navigation that is accurate up to 1 metre.
+Android P provides dedicated RTT APIs that allow you to use indoor navigation in your app.
+This feature looks really promising, especially when combined with AR.
+Unfortunately, because of the low adoption of 802.11mc, we need to wait until this feature becomes more popular.

-In the case of each update, the most important issues are Security updates.
-Android P introduces few features that allow developers to increase security.
-The first of the described ones is unified fingerprint authentication dialog represented by the class called FingerprintDialog.
-You can now use dialog with unified look that improves user’s experience and gains user’s trust.
-Such a purpose takes ConfirmationDialog which was designed to confirm the short statement by the user.
-You can display this dialog for user to allow him to confirm sensitive action (e.g. payment transaction) and get hash-based cryptographic signature of the statement.
-The signature is, for sure, produced using KeyStore API and Trusted Execution Environment.
+In every new Android release, the most important issues are security updates.
+Android P introduces a few features that allow developers to increase security.
+The first of the described ones is a unified fingerprint authentication dialog represented by the class called FingerprintDialog.
+You can now use a dialog with a unified look that improves the user’s experience and gains the user’s trust.
+Taking advantage of this requires you to show a ConfirmationDialog, which was designed to display a short statement to the user.
+You can display this dialog to the user to confirm a sensitive action (e.g. a payment transaction) and get a hash-based cryptographic signature of the statement.
+The signature is, for sure, produced using the KeyStore API and the Trusted Execution Environment.

 New implementation of hardware-backed keystore

-Android P introduces completely new implementation of the Keymaster HAL module which is responsible for providing hardware backed functions for Android Keystore.
-New implementation of the Keymaster HAL is called StrongBox Keymaster and improves most crucial features related to the Android cryptography.
-Strongbox keymaster is a module that allows the implementation of dedicated CPU, key storage and random-number generator.
+Android P introduces a completely new implementation of the Keymaster HAL module, which is responsible for providing hardware-backed functions for Android Keystore.
+The new implementation of the Keymaster HAL is called StrongBox Keymaster, and it improves the most crucial features related to Android cryptography.
+Strongbox Keymaster is a module that allows the implementation of a dedicated CPU, key storage, and a random number generator.

-New implementation of the Keymaster introduces a set of cryptographic standards to fulfill the low-power StrongBox.
-Such a set contains of following algorithms with corresponding key lengths:
+The new implementation of the Keymaster introduces a set of cryptographic standards to meet the requirements of the low-power StrongBox.
+The set contains the following algorithms with their corresponding key lengths:

 - RSA - 2048